-Critical thinking generally refers to higher order thinking that questions assumptions.
+Critical thinking generally refers to higher order thinking that questions assumptions, statements, information, and knowledge, it is to find truth.

 Critical Thinking leads me to believe that humans need anger, all humans need to destroy their competition to survive.